Top 5 Tips for (Successfully) Working with IBO

 Helpful Hint #1: Navigating the Handoff

-You’ve gone through the sales process with Amy, you’ve completed your onboarding with Nikki (that’s me, your friendly neighborhood Client Success Manager)... now what?
+You’ve gone through the sales process and completed your onboarding with Nikki (that’s me, your friendly neighborhood Client Success Manager)... now what?

 First, keep an eye out for the introductory email.
 This email gives you the contact information for the team members you’ll work with initially.
 As soon as you get that email, you’re welcome to reach out to those team members to discuss your specific projects, add them to your project management platforms, or start making assignments.